Proposition C

 Playground equipment and park improvements

-This $3 million project will replace aging playground equipment and make safety-driven improvements across multiple Beaumont parks, including Halbouty, Cottonwood, Fletcher, Perlstein, Guseman, Collier’s Ferry, Magnolia, Tyrrell, Rogers, Riverfront, Roberts, and Central Park.
-Many playground structures are well past their usable lifespan and no longer safe for public use.
+This project allocates $3 million for playground replacements and safety-driven upgrades across multiple Beaumont parks, including Halbouty, Cottonwood, Fletcher, Perlstein, Guseman, Collier’s Ferry, Magnolia, Tyrrell, Rogers, Riverfront, Roberts, and Central Park.
+The work aims to replace playground equipment that has aged beyond typical use and to install other basic park equipment identified in the City’s Parks Master Plan.

 park restroom renovations